ibm-cloud-docs/vpc/api-metadata-change-log.md

 ## Upcoming changes
 {: #upcoming-changes-metadata}

-In an upcoming release, the **Access tokens** and **Certificates** methods will no longer be part of the [Virtual Private Cloud Instance Metadata API](/apidocs/vpc-metadata).
+In an upcoming release, the **Access tokens** and **Certificates** methods will no longer be part of the [Virtual Private Cloud Metadata API](/apidocs/vpc-metadata).
 Those methods will be included in a new **Virtual Private Cloud Identity API**.
 The paths will change from `/instance_identity` to `/identity`.
 Prepare for behavior changes that could lead to API client and workflow failures by starting to update the design for your automation, even if you won't be able to test it yet.

 ## 1 April 2025
 {: #1-april-2025-metadata}